BYU-PRISM/GEKKO/docs/imode.rst

 Simulation
 ----------

 Simulation just solves the given equations.
-These modes provide little benefit over other ODE integrator packages.
+These modes provide little benefit over other equation solver or ODE integrator packages.
 However, successful simulation of a model within GEKKO helps debug the model and greatly facilitates the transition from model development/simulation to optimization.

 Estimation